Differential syntactic and semantic encoding in LLMs

-Finally, note that, as we are looking at full sentences, the issue arises of how to aggregate the hidden representations of their multiple tokens into a single vector.
+As we are analyzing whole sentences, the issue arises of how to aggregate the hidden representations of their multiple tokens into a single vector.
 Following \citet{acevedo2025}, we consider two methods: either \textit{concatenating} the representations of the last $N$ tokens, or \textit{averaging} them.
 Given that measuring the similarity between concatenations requires using the same number of vectors across the board, we fix $N$ to be the minimum number of tokens in each dataset (6 for syntax and 3 for semantics).\footnote{We replicated the semantic experiments with $N=6$ on the data subset for which we had at least 6 tokens per sentence, obtaining essentially the same results.}

 Note that another popular aggregation method is to use the last token of the sentence to represent it as a whole \citep[e.g.,][]{truthfulness-ID,Cheng:etal:2025}. \citet{acevedo2025} show that the resulting representation is essentially an impoverished version of the ones obtained by either averaging or concatenation.
 We informally experimented with last-token representations, finding similar patterns to those obtained with the other aggregation methods, but a less pronounced signal.